 I’d like to be a bit more picky, however.
 Perhaps the largest birds, and only the top 5 of them.
+We can use the column name to indicate which field we’re interested in.
 Easy enough…

 # sort dataframe by column in r # select top N results birds[order(-birds$weight),][1:5,]

 We use two techniques to zero in on the results we’re interested in.
-First, we use a negative sign in from the variable to sort the results in descending order.
+First, we use a negative sign in from the variable to sort the results in descending order (the default is increasing order).
 Next, we select the first five rows of the data frame for inspection, This yields the following result – which is exactly what we are looking for.

 Moving along, what if we wanted to sort the entire list by the largest birds for each diet?
-Easy enough, the order function supports the ability to sort using multiple variables.
+Easy enough, the order function supports the ability to sort using multiple variables (values in multiple columns).

 # sort dataframe by column in r # sorting by multiple variables birds[order(birds$Diet, -birds$weight),]

 This yields this utterly lovely result, which satisfies our goal.

 The Difference Between Sort (), Rank (), and Order() in R

 Sort is not the only way to sort data in r – you may also want to use two other functions to get the same job done.
 Let’s take a quick pause to explore the difference between sort and order in r .